JosiahMendes/elec50010-2020-verilog-lab/2-verilog-errors/readme.md

 Discussion:

 - In this case the circuit and test-bench were developed independently, and it was initially unclear which one was correct.
 What could (or should) help resolve such situations?

+*Working closer together, to ensure that the definition of the operations is the same*

 - The case `op==3` in `add_sub_logic` has some edge-cases.
 What types of inputs (values of `a` and `b`) would be worth testing?

+*When a and b are equal*

 - The total set of possible inputs is very large.
 How might you create an "interesting" set of inputs that might trigger failure edge cases for all ops?